Other available languages: none

 Questions & Answers: VAT changes from 2015

 Why was this change in VAT rules needed?

 This change to the VAT rules will introduce more efficiency and fairness into taxation.
-By taxing at the place of consumption, there will be a level playing-field between all operators supplying telecommunication, broadcasting and electronic services on a given market.
-The customer will pay the same amount of tax regardless of where the supplier is located.
+By taxing at the place of consumption, there will be a level playing-field between all businesses supplying telecommunication, broadcasting and electronic services on a given market.
+The consumer will pay the same amount of tax regardless of where the supplier is located.
 This will simplify things for consumers, who will not have to work out where the supplier is established, and it will create fairer competition between domestic suppliers and those established in other EU countries.
 The level playing field aspect is particularly important for small businesses, which usually do not have resources to spend in VAT planning schemes.

 What type of transactions will be covered?

 The change in place of supply rules concerns only digital services, being telecommunications, radio and television broadcasting and electronic services, supplied to private consumers.
 These can be, for example, phone or satellite TV subscriptions, downloadable software, songs or e-books.
 Any other e-commerce activity is not covered by the change.
 For instance, distance selling of physical goods or of other services that involve human intervention, even though the communication is done by email (i.e. legal services carried out at distance; education at distance involving assistance by the teacher) are not covered by the changes.

 In order to secure coherent and uniform application of the rules, and a smooth transition to the new system, the Commission has been working intensively with Member States and businesses to exchange information and points of view.
 The Commission took action to ensure efficient implementation in five main areas: